 This article will look at several different areas of how injury management has changed since 2017 & why the Bills are so healthy this late into the season.

-First off, let’s look at how rare this instance of no injuries or no one missing a game.
+First off, let’s look at how rare this instance of no injuries or no one missing a game is.
 Looking at pro-football-reference.com takes us back to 2009, the earliest recording of injuries by the site.
 There may be other instances of weeks where there were no injuries before then, but they may be lost to time.

 To note, the designation probable was discontinued following the 2015 season.
 This designation meant that there was a 75% chance the player would play.
 94% of the players declared probable during 2009-2015 played.
 Also noted is that IR designation does not count into this assessment, only active players on the roster at that time.